effect-ts

 because they catch bugs efficiently .
 If you can identify the laws that should

-govern your code, then effect-ts-laws
+govern your code, then effect-ts-laws will help you test them.

 For example when implementing instances of effect-ts typeclasses for your